snhackspace/snhack.github.com/README.md

 ### Super minimal way to add a post

 > Note: This isn't the recommended way to add content to an octopress site.
-Use only minimal formatting to be reasonably sure that your content renders correctly.
+Use only simple markdown formatting, without jekyll or octopress extensions, to be reasonably sure that your content renders correctly.
 Your pull request won't be merged if it has serious rendering issues.

 Browse to the [source/_posts] folder within the source branch of this repo.